Analysing quantum systems with randomised measurements: Entanglement

 In the previous section, basic intuitions behind the structure of entanglement and its detection with randomised measurements have been introduced.
 Here, we discuss entanglement beyond the two-qubit scenario to include systems with an arbitrary dimension and number of parties.
 The interested reader can find more details about the field of multipartite entanglement in several in-depth review articles \cite{guhne_entanglement_2009,horodecki_quantum_2009,friis_entanglement_2018,plenio_introduction_2007,eltschka_quantifying_2014,vicente_further_2008,noauthor_lectures_2006}.

 An $n$-partite $d$-dimensional quantum state ($n$-qudit) defined in the Hilbert space $\mathcal{H}_d^{\otimes n}$ is \textit{fully separable} if it can be written as

 where $\varrho_i^j$ are quantum states and the $p_i$ form a probability distribution, i.e.~$p_i \geq 0$ and $\sum_i p_i = 1$.
-We say that a $n$-particle state contains entanglement if it is not fully separable.
-Note, that this does not imply anything about the structure of the entanglement, as for example whether all parties are entangled with each other.
+We say that an $n$-particle state contains entanglement if it is not fully separable.
+Note that this does not imply anything about the structure of the entanglement, as for example whether all parties are entangled with each other.
 One option to intuitively understand different types of entanglement is to consider how states are prepared.
 For instance, $\varrho_{\text{fs}}$ can be prepared from a product state by local operations and classical communication (LOCC) by operating on each particle separately.
 One can also consider states which can be prepared from a product state by LOCC where the operations are performed jointly on groups of particles (not just on one particle).
+For instance, a state is called \textit{biseparable} with respect to a bipartition $M|\Bar{M}$, for a subset $M \subset \{1,2,\ldots, n\}$, if it can be written as